SCIInstitute/shapeworks.pages/manual.md

 * On OSX, full screen mode has a widget bug visualization problem for the left panel.
 Future Qt releases may fix this.

 # Contact and Bug Reports
-Please email any questions to Shapeworks-users@sci.utah.edu .
-If there problems or bugs, please report them using the issue tracker on GitHub.
+Please email any questions to <a href="mailto:shapeworks-users@sci.utah.edu">shapeworks-users@sci.utah.edu</a> .
+If there problems or bugs, please report them using the <a href= "https://github.com/SCIInstitute/ShapeWorksStudio/issues" >issue tracker on GitHub</a>.
 This includes feature requests.
 Feel free to add improvements using git pull requests.